Final-year research project

 As the course progresses, you become a more independent learner, so it’s key that you keep yourself motivated and productive.
 I’ve found that keeping myself to a routine and creating a to-do list of tasks for each day not only helps me stay on-top of my workload, but also ensures that I take breaks and build in downtime in the evenings and weekends.

 My other piece of advice would be to mix up your study locations.
 Being stuck in your bedroom for days at a time leads to craziness – well, it does for me, anyway!
-I go to campus a few times a week, either to the library or the Department, to give my surroundings a change, and to study with my friends.
+I go to campus a few times a week to give my surroundings a change, and to study with my friends.